10 Best Toilet Fill Valves in 2022 – Reviews & Top Picks

 Fit and Compatibility

-The most important thing to be sure of before ordering a toilet valve is that it will actually fit your toilet.
+The most important thing to be sure of before ordering a toilet valve replacement is that it will actually fit your toilet.
 Few things are more frustrating than tearing apart your toilet only to find that your new valve doesn’t fit!

 Some valves are model-specific, made to fit certain toilets.
 Usually, these valves and the toilets they fit are from the same manufacturer, intended to keep you spending within their brand.
 If you’re purchasing a valve from a toilet brand like Kohler or American Standard, make sure that the valve isn’t meant only for specific models.